jmschrei/pomegranate/docs/BayesianNetwork.rst

 	model.bake()

 ..
 NOTE::
-	The objects 'state' and 'node' are really the same thing and can be used interchangable.
+	The objects 'state' and 'node' are really the same thing and can be used interchangeable.
 The only difference is the name, as hidden Markov models use 'state' in the literature frequently whereas Bayesian networks use 'node' frequently.

-The conditional distribution must be explicitly spelled out in this example, followed by a list of the parents in the same order as the columns take in the tabble that is provided (e.g. the columns in the table correspond to guest, prize, monty, probability.)
+The conditional distribution must be explicitly spelled out in this example, followed by a list of the parents in the same order as the columns take in the table that is provided (e.g. the columns in the table correspond to guest, prize, monty, probability.)

 However, one can also initialize a Bayesian network based completely on data.
 As mentioned before, the exact version of this algorithm takes exponential time with the number of variables and typically can't be done on more than ~25 variables.
 This is because there are a super-exponential number of directed acyclic graphs that one could define over a set of variables, but fortunately one can use dynamic programming in order to reduce this complexity down to "simply exponential."
-The implementation of the exact algorithm actually goes further than the original dynamic programing algorithm by implementing an A* search to somewhat reduce computational time but drastically reduce required memory, sometimes by an order of magnitude.
+The implementation of the exact algorithm actually goes further than the original dynamic programming algorithm by implementing an A* search to somewhat reduce computational time but drastically reduce required memory, sometimes by an order of magnitude.

 .. code-block:: python